Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/tâches.rst

 -----------

 Use the login node (``ip09``) to prepare your jobs.
-It is however forbidden to run jobs directly on this node or on other MP2 login nodes!
-Login nodes do not have the necessary computing power to run jobs.
+It is however forbidden to run jobs directly on this node!
+Cluster login nodes do not have the necessary computing power to run jobs.
 In addition, running a job on a login node can slow it down considerably, which negatively impacts all connected researchers.
-All jobs must be submitted to the scheduler using the appropriate
+All jobs must be submitted to the scheduler using the appropriate commands:
-commands: ``sbatch``, ``salloc``, ``srun``.
+``sbatch``, ``salloc``, ``srun``.

 Input/output
 ------------

-Always use the research data storage at ``/net/nfs-iq/data`` to read and write files in your jobs.
-This location offers much better performance than your home directory.
+Use the storage at ``/net/nfs-iq/data`` to read and write research data in your jobs.
+This location offers better performance than your home directory.

 Public nodes
 ------------

 Jobs must be submitted to the ``c-iq`` partition.
-Otherwise, they will run on regular MP2 nodes.
-Job submission commands, de tâches, ``sbatch``, ``salloc``, ``srun``, accept the ``--partition`` option and its short form ``-p``.
+The job submission commands, ``sbatch``, ``salloc``, ``srun``, accept the ``--partition`` option and its short form ``-p``.
 For an interactive job, use for instance:

 .. code-block:: console